sebastian-ahmed/stock_tools/README.md

 ```
 python process.py --infile stocks.csv --fetch_quotes
 ```
-This will generate the default report file `sales.txt` which includes the values and gains of resulting holdings based on current stock prices.
-In addition to this, the following files are created which capture just the sales summary table:
+This will generate the default report file `report.txt` which includes the values and gains of resulting holdings based on current stock prices.
+In addition to this, the following files are created which capture the sales and holdings summary tables:
-- `sales.json` : A serialized version of the sales output table in JSON format.
+- `report_sales.json` : A serialized version of the sales output table in JSON format.
-- `sales.html` : A HTML output version of the sales output table
+- `report_sales.html` : An HTML output version of the sales output table
+- `report_holdings_<brokerage>.json` : A serialized version of the holdings output table in JSON format.
+One file per brokerage
+- `report_holdings_<brokerage>.html` : An HTML output version of the holdings output table.
+One file per brokerage

-Note that the base-name `sales` can be changed using the `--outfile` command line argument
+Note that the base-name `report` can be changed using the `--outfile` command line argument

 Full usage can be printed via the `--help` command line option, and is show here for convenience:
 ```